semasuka/blog/_posts/2022-10-12-credit-card-approval-prediction.md

 ### What metrics to use in order to choose the best model for this problem?

+Lastly, we create a for loop function that will go through the dictionary of models and call all the functions that we have defined above.

   Since the objective of this problem is to minimize the risk of a credit default, the metrics to use depends on the current economic situation: